About us | Feedback

 eq.
 13.213.2

 Starting from these equations we can calculate pOH and pH of the solution using method and assumptions shown for weak acid an base.
-Exactly the same approach can be used for salt of strong acid and weak base - just using the Ka constant for acid conjugate with weak base.
+Exactly the same approach can be used for salt of strong acid and weak base - just using the Ka constant for the weak base conjugate acid .
 If the acid (or base) is polyprotic we can use one of the methods described in the polyprotic simplified section.

-Let's say we have a solution of AB salt of weak acid and weak base of concentration C and dissociation constants Ka and Kb.
-Our first assumption is that the hydrolysis is not too strong, so that in the equilibrium [A-]=[B+]=C. If so, equations for Ka and Kb take forms
+Let's say we have a solution of an AB salt of a weak acid and a weak base of concentration C and dissociation constants Ka and Kb.
+Equations for Ka and Kb have their standard forms:

 eq.
 13.313.3